Thomas-de-Bock/TarEmu/README.md

  ## Jr. Pac-Man
  Works almost perfectly, the only bug I found is the walls being drawn incorrectly in some places.
  ![image](https://github.com/Thomas-de-Bock/TarEmu/assets/78592830/30f498f8-d9a0-462c-9b74-d1b38bc79598)

- # Known issues
- - There are no non-standard bankswitching methods currently implemented, this means that any cartridge with any bankswitching method implemented other than F8 and F6 will most likely not work.
- - Frequencies, although mostly accurate, sound a bit off and are an octave lower.
-This was the closest I managed to implement the frequencies while still having the higher notes be bearable.
- - The values stored in the AUDCx have no impact on the noise used, there is currently no noise contained in the `noises` folder besides the square wave.
- - ADC and SBC are not fully functional in decimal mode and mismatch the A register about 1/10 times on Tom Harte's instruction test.
-This has effects on the score and time counters in quite a few games I tried but not much else, it is practically the only use case.
- - As there is no implementation of the polynomial counters, the `HM` offsets use measurements by Brad done for the Player graphics (https://www.biglist.com/lists/stella/archives/199804/msg00198.html), I am not sure about the reliability of these measurements, but they gave good results on implementation.
-Though obviously, An actual implementation of the polynomial position counters would be more preferable.
- - The way the TIA and 6507 work in sync with eachother in Tar, is that the 6507 performs the instruction and measures the amount of cycles throughout the instruction.
-After this the TIA catches up by that amount multiplied by 3.
-This is not true to hardware, which is why reads and writes to `GRPx` and the `RESxx` strobes are delayed accordingly, where precise timing is crucial, but ONLY these addresses.
-This shouldn't have a big (or any) impact on most games but it could affect the HMOVE behaviour where small deviations in cycle times can also play a factor.
- - The weird positional behaviour in Frogger implies some incorrect behaviour of the INTIM value and thus the timer.
- - Although implemented, there are still some cycle inaccuracies on conditional jumps when crossing page boundaries.